-The University recognizes that ensuring compliance with the six areas of operational standards set forth above necessarily requires that individuals have the ability to report concerns, free from fear of retaliation, regarding whether these standards are being followed.
-Individuals can and should report any concerns they have in relation to these standards to the Athletic Director, the Associate Athletic Director for Compliance, Compliance staff or the Faculty Athletics Representative; with the knowledge that no retaliation will occur as a result of voicing such concerns.
+The University recognizes that ensuring compliance with the six areas of operational standards set forth above necessarily requires that individuals have the ability to report concerns, free from fear of retailation, regarding whether these standards are being followed.
+Individuals can and should report any concerns they have in relation to these standards to the Athletic Director, the Associate Athletic Director for Compliance, Compliance staff or the Faculty Athletics Representative; with the knowledge that no retailation will occur as a result of voicing such concerns.
 Indeed, the University encourages individuals to report any concerns they may have.

-&lt;sup>17 For the current breakdown of University Cost of Attendance, see Appendix 12, Office of Student Financial Aid, Undergraduate Cost of Attendance, 2015-16.
+17 For the current breakdown of University Cost of Attendance, see Appendix 12, Office of Student Financial Ald, Undergraduate Cost of Attendance, 2015-16.
+18 Coaches are instructed at yearly coaches meetings not to contact the University's Office of Student Financial Ald.

-&lt;sup>16 Coaches are instructed at yearly coaches meetings not to contact the University's Office of Student Financial Ald.
+16 Coaches are instructed at yearly coaches meetings not to contact the University's Office of Student Financial Ald.
 See Appendix 6, Compliance Education (As part of the hiring process, all coaches are told to utilize the resources available and warned not to "directly contact individuals from the Registrar, Housing, Admissions, Big Ten, etc.")